kyliehuch/DSNN_weight_distrib/README.md

 • KheradpishehDeep.py: Reimplementation of the paper "STDP-based spiking deep convolutional neural networks for object recognition" (https://www.sciencedirect.com/science/article/pii/S0893608017302903).

-All code for both of the networks analyzed and the SpykeTorch tool are copied directly from the SpykeTorch GitHub repo: https://github.com/miladmozafari/SpykeTorch
+All code for both of the networks analyzed and the SpykeTorch tool are copied directly from the SpykeTorch GitHub repo: https://github.com/miladmozafari/SpykeTorch.

-The original files contained in this repo are: extractor.py, hist.py, parser.py, sparse.py, saved_l1.net, saved_l2.net, and kherweights.txt - ALL OTHER FILES ARE FROM THE SPYKETORCH REPO, please direct any issues or questions concerning these files to the SpykeTorch repo
+The original files contained in this repo are: extractor.py, hist.py, parser.py, sparse.py, saved_l1.net, saved_l2.net, and kherweights.txt.
+ALL OTHER FILES ARE FROM THE SPYKETORCH REPO, please direct any issues or questions concerning these files directly to the SpykeTorch repo.